davidcsally/davidcsally.github.io/README.md

 # Welcome to my website

 This was built using:
-- Create React App
+- NextJS
 - Styled Components (TODO investigate linaria)
 - Typescript

 That's about it!

 Deployment:
-- Vercel
+- Vercel (website)
-- Netlify deploy previews
+- Netlify (storybook)

 ## Pipeline
 - Pull requests run a test build script and previews are automatically deployed to Vercel
 - Merges into `main` automatically build and deploy to Vercel
-- A storybook instance is built to netlify
+- A storybook instance is automagically deployed to netlify

 ## Available Scripts